Fairbanks, Alaska: Topography

 Fairbanks is in the central Tanana Valley, straddling the Chena River near its confluence with the Tanana River.
 Immediately north of the city is a chain of hills that rises gradually until it reaches the White Mountains and the Yukon River.
 The city's southern border is the Tanana River.
 South of the river is the Tanana Flats, an area of marsh and bog that stretches for more than 100 mi until it rises into the Alaska Range, which is visible from Fairbanks on clear days.
 To the east and west are low valleys separated by ridges of hills up to 3000 ft above sea level.

 The Tanana Valley is crossed by many low streams and rivers that flow into the Tanana River.
 In Fairbanks, the Chena River flows southwest until it empties into the Tanana.
 Noyes Slough, which heads and foots off the Chena River, creates Garden Island, a district connected to the rest of Fairbanks by bridges and culverted roads.

 According to the United States Census Bureau, the city has an area of 32.7 sqmi; 31.9 sqmi of it is land and 0.8 sqmi of it (2.48%) is water.

 Location

 The city is extremely far north, close to 16 degrees north of the Pacific border between the U.S. and Canada.
-It is on roughly the same parallel as the northern Swedish city of Skellefteå and Finnish city of Oulu.
-Due to its warm summers, however, Fairbanks is south of the arctic tree line.
+It is on roughly the same parallel as the northern Swedish city of Skellefteå and Finnish city of Oulu, just south of the Arctic Circle.
+Because of this, the white night or "Midnight Sun" phenomenon occurs here around the summer solstice.
+Due to its warm summers, Fairbanks is south of the arctic tree line.